-Our Food Resources Program works as a food bank to collect and distribute food to pantries, soup kitchens, and other emergency food providers throughout Plymouth County.
+Our Food Resources Program works primarily as a food bank to supply and help sustain pantries, soup kitchens, and other emergency food providers throughout Plymouth County.

 Project Bread's Food Source Hotline is also great help with: